 We decided to move into a fifth wheel while we looked for the land we wanted to call home.
 We basically went from 2,167 sq ft. to just over 400 sq. ft.

 As odd as it may sound, this opened up a lot of doors for us.
-We decided that while the snow was up in Idaho we would head south and play in the sunshine.
+We decided that while the snow was up in Idaho we would head south and play in the sunshine for the winter.
 With my husband’s business up and running in Oregon and the majority of his work being online this new lifestyle became possible for us.

 We are now able to take the children to National Park’s (hello Junior Ranger program!!), teach them about our nations history by showing them the real sites (not just through a textbook), and even keep our weekly piano lessons by converting over to an internet lesson with our same piano teacher of 10+ years.